About Me

-I am an enthusiastic collector of early 30-hour clocks, a keen historian, and amateur photographer.
+I am an enthusiastic collector of early 30-hour clocks and sundials, a keen historian, and amateur photographer.
 I am always interested in a story linked with an antique clock's past as this can often bring to light additional information about its maker and previous owners.
 I therefore designed this website (which is a work in progress) to write short articles (where possible) about each clock and reveal the clock's historic background in the hope that it brings to life some of the fascinating historical events that has happened during the clocks lifetime and in my opinion making the subject of early clocks even more interesting!

 I hope that you will find my website interesting and enjoy listening to the Gregorian monk background music.